maxortner01/lua-test/README.md

 )
 ```

 There are two types of states `LayerState.Solid` and `LayerState.NotSolid`, the default is the latter.
+This specification is irrelevant unless the entity that has a tilemap also has a `Collider` component that specifies the tilemap as its source, in which case the `LayerState` for each layer is used to generate the correct collision mesh.